CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

                                > $n.feats.gff;
     }; done
 ```
-Where _Viral_candidates_zoonosis_refseqs_idrelation.tsv_ is the tabular
-file mentioned in previous subsection.
+Where _Viral_candidates_zoonosis_refseqs_idrelation.tsv_ is the tabular info file mentioned in the [previous subsection](#reference-sequences).

 __Kaiju Databases__ <br />

-Taxonomic classification with kaiju is performed with multiple kaiju
+Taxonomic classification with kaiju is performed by default using the RVDB database as default.
+However, it can be changed from
 databases.
-By default the virwaste pipeline runs the taxonomic analysis
+By default, the CAPTVRED pipeline runs the taxonomic analysis
-on 5 diferent databases: nr_euk, refseq, viruses, rvdb and a database
+on 5 different databases: nr_euk, refseq, viruses, rvdb, and a database
 created with the set of amplicon reference sequences (named capref).

 In the Kaiju documentation, the instructions to download the availabe